phanxuanquang/AskDB/README.md

    - Transform query results into ready-to-use CSV files with a single click
    - Get the SQL query translated from your natural language query

+## :lock: Data Privacy
+Your data, including your Gemini API Keys, connection strings, and the results queried from your databases, are securely stored on your local device only.
+This data will be automatically deleted permanently when you clean the Temp folder of your Windows.
+We do not store or retain your data on our servers, ensuring that your information remains private and secure at all times.

+If you have any concerns or questions about our data privacy practices, please feel free to open a new issue.

+## :open_hands: Contribution
+We welcome contributions and encourage you to help this project better and better.
+If you encounter any issues or have suggestions for improvements, please open an issue in the [Issues](https://github.com/phanxuanquang/AskDB/issues) section of the repository.
+Before submitting a pull request, please ensure that your changes are well-documented in the Pull Request description.

+Thank you for your contribution and for helping to make this project better! :tada: